0heartland0/JSONBeautifier/README.md

 <img src="/img/JSONBeautified.PNG"/>

 ### Building
 It should be noted here that the version of Gradle that comes with IntelliJ IDEA is relatively high, which will cause compilation failure.
-You need to modify the Gradle version to compile.
+The Gradle version needs to be modified to compile successfully.

 Compiling results using Gradle that comes with IntelliJ IDEA：
 ![1](https://user-images.githubusercontent.com/89680763/149082215-fc6a0c1f-6c5f-40ae-bfae-8e75b1c5470b.png)